Paul Mitchell (footballer, born 1981)

-Paul Alexander Mitchell (born 26 August 1981) is an English former professional footballer who played as a defender or midfielder.
-He is currently the sporting director of AS Monaco.
+Paul Alexander Mitchell (born 26 August 1981) is an English football director and former professional player.
+He was most recently the sporting director for Premier League club Newcastle United from 2024 to 2025.

 As a player, Mitchell began playing with the youth teams of Manchester City and Wigan Athletic, making his senior debut with the latter.
-He also represented Halifax Town, Swindon Town and Milton Keynes Dons on loan, whom he later joined permanently.
+He also played for Halifax Town, Swindon Town and Milton Keynes Dons on loan, whom he later joined permanently.
 Mitchell also had loan spells with Wrexham and Barnet before injuries forced an early retirement at the age of 27.

-Mitchell has worked with Milton Keynes Dons, Southampton, Tottenham Hotspur and RB Leipzig on player recruitment.
+Mitchell has worked with Milton Keynes Dons, Southampton, Tottenham Hotspur and RB Leipzig on player recruitment and Monaco on sporting director.

 Playing career

 Wigan Athletic

 Mitchell began playing in the youth ranks of local club Manchester City before joining Football League Second Division side Wigan Athletic in 1999.
 On 7 December, Mitchell made his senior debut in a 2–1 victory against Burnley in the Football League Trophy First Round.
 After one season in the youth ranks, he was promoted to the senior squad and marked his 19th birthday with his league debut – a 3–1 win away to Wrexham.
 Introduced as a 64th minute substitute, Mitchell was dismissed with a straight red card after just eight minutes for a professional foul on Carlos Edwards.

 In March 2001, Mitchell joined Football League Third Division club Halifax Town on loan for the remainder of the season.
 On 24 March, he made his debut in a 3–0 win against Barnet.
 Mitchell made a further 10 appearances as the club narrowly avoided relegation to the National League by just two points.

 Mitchell returned to Wigan for the 2001–02 campaign and made 25 appearances in his first season back after breaking into the first team.
 He remained a regular starter as they celebrated winning the 2002–03 Second Division title with 100 points, but struggled to keep his place following promotion to the First Division.
 Managing just 12 appearances in his first campaign in the higher tier, Mitchell opted for a second loan spell to gain further experience.

 In September 2004, Mitchell joined Football League One club Swindon Town on a one-month loan deal.
 He made his debut in 1–0 win at Colchester United on 4 September and went on to make a further six league appearances.
 Mitchell's loan deal was initially extended for a further month, but injuries forced him to return to parent club after two weeks.
 Upon returning to Wigan Athletic, Mitchell made what would become his final appearance for the club in 2–0 win away to Leeds United on 31 October.

 In December 2004, Mitchell returned to the Football League One with a loan spell at Milton Keynes Dons.
 On 11 December, he made his debut in 3–0 win against Wrexham.
 Mitchell made a further 10 league appearances and a single FA Cup outing before his return to Wigan in March 2005.